BergQuester/v8tr.github.io/_posts/2018-09-01-xcode-source-editor-extension-tutorial.md

 - `XCSourceEditorCommandIdentifier` - a command invocation identifier.
 Make sure you set it to something unique within your extension.
 - `XCSourceEditorCommandName` - a command name as it will be displayed in the second level of Xcode Editor menu.
 Let's change it into *Sort Selected Lines*.

 *Bundle display name* stands for your extension name in Editor menu.
-Let's change it into *'Lines Sorter'*.
+Let's change it into *Lines Sorter*.
 There is no need to make any other edits as long as we have only one command.

 Here is how extension name and command names are displayed in Editor menu: